Amudha-K/Bank-Loan-Performance-Analysis-Using-SQL-Python/README.md

 # Bank-Loan-Performance-Analysis-Using-SQL-Python
 ## Project Overview
 This project involves the development of a comprehensive Bank Loan Report designed to monitor and assess a bank's lending activities.
-By transforming raw data into actionable insights, this report helps stakeholders track loan portfolio health, identify seasonal trends, and evaluate borrower risk profiles.
+By transforming raw data into actionable insights, this report helps stakeholders track loan portfolio health, identify seasonal trends, and evaluate borrower risk profiles.Additionally, a grade-level revenue vs credit risk analysis was performed to understand the trade-off between loan profitability and default risk.

 ## Problem Statement
 The bank required a data-driven solution to monitor lending performance.
 Key objectives included: